alexyshi/Berkeley-FREE-data-repository/Richmond/ReadMe.txt

-Data for area of Richmond, California
+Data for area of Richmond, California available as shapefiles (for use in GIS)